 Michaelmas term is the time to talk to firms that interest you.
-In fact, we run eight of our annual career fairs in weeks 1 to 3, and this term will account for almost 75% of all the company presentations and company visits coordinated by the Careers Service in the whole year.
+In fact, we run six of our annual career fairs in Michaelmas, and this term will account for almost 75% of all the company presentations and company visits coordinated by the Careers Service in the whole year.